 Step one: establishing goals and setting up workflows

-The first step we want to take is to establish our goals - this will determine how we'll make an executive work wall board to cater to those goals.
+The first step we want to take is to establish our goals - this will determine how we'll make a Master Board to cater to those goals.

 In our example workflow shown above, the team is trying to launch a new website.
 The Backlog is everything that anyone is going to do over the next few sprints to finish the project.
 During each weekly planning session, each team has their workload for that sprint moved from “Backlog” into the "Sprint tasks" list, and then from there, whenever a team is actively working on a task, they move it into their respective “In progress” column.
 If a task needs Management approval before it’s completed, it’s placed in the “Approval Needed” list for management.
 Finally, when the task is approved, it's moved to “Done”.
 In this example, our managers really are only looking at the “Approval Needed” column with any regularity.
 They have a few other key tasks they’d like to keep track of, but with the number of tasks we have in each sprint, it’s a bit difficult for them to follow.